 There are a number of key interview techniques involved, including the ability to listen carefully, ask the right questions, be able to probe for further information, and project and interpret non-verbal communication during an interview.

 Prior to conducting any interviews, you should plan and structure the entire process, providing yourself and the interviewee the best possible experience.
 Badly planned and implemented interviews are frustrating and uncomfortable for everyone involved.
-You are unlikely to obtain the information you want, and you’ll probably come across as unprofessional and inexperienced.
-This is unlikely to leave the interviewee with a favourable impression of you or your company.

 - Take the time to read over the candidate’s CV or application form prior to the interview.